Soccer: Steffen saves twice in shootout as Crew end Atlanta's season

 (Reuters) - Columbus goalkeeper Zack Steffen saved two Atlanta United penalties in a shootout on Thursday as the Crew advanced to the Major League Soccer semi-finals 3-1 after neither team could break the deadlock through extra time.

-Steffen got down smartly to save from Julian Gressel then saved Leandro González Pirez’s weak effort.
+Steffen got down smartly to save from Julian Gressel then saved Leandro Gonzalez Pirez’s weak effort.
 Jeff Larentowicz hit the post with Atlanta’s fourth kick.

 Crew substitute Adam Jahn scored the clincher in the shootout to silence the near 70,000 fans at Mercedez-Benz Stadium in Atlanta.

+The Western Conference knockout match between Houston and Sporting Kansas City also failed to produce a goal in the regulation 90 minutes, but Honduras international Alberth Elis scored the winner for the Dynamo early in the first extra period.

-The result ended an otherwise impressive first season by the expansion Atlanta team, who set league attendance records and played an eye-catching brand of football led by South American duo Miguel Almiron and Josef Martinez.
+In Atlanta, the result ended an otherwise impressive first season by the expansion Atlanta team, who set league attendance records and played an eye-catching brand of football led by South American duo Miguel Almiron and Josef Martinez.

 The Crew, who have one of the lowest attendance records in the league and an owner threatening to move the franchise to Austin unless the city of Columbus builds a new stadium, go on to an Eastern Conference semi-final against New York City FC.